Francisco de Paula Marín

-Don Francisco de Paula Marín (1774–1837) was a Spaniard who became influential in the early Kingdom of Hawaii.
+Don Francisco de Paula Marín (25 November 1774 – 30 October 1837) was a Spaniard who became influential in the early Kingdom of Hawaii.
 Often called Manini, Marini or other variations, he became a confidant of Hawaiian King Kamehameha I. Marín acted as a jack-of-all-trades, sometimes even acting as a physician, probably without any formal education, and is credited with introducing many agricultural products.

 Life

-Marín's early life is not generally known, but he probably was born November 25, 1774, in Jerez de la Frontera, an area of Spain near Cadiz.
+Marín probably was born 25 November 1774 in Jerez de la Frontera, an area of Spain near Cadiz.
 His father was Juan Marín and mother was María Grassi.
 It was likely he was an apprentice pilot on a ship associated with the Alessandro Malaspina expedition to Nootka Sound and Vancouver Island.
 At some point he deserted the Spanish and came aboard the American brig Lady Washington, captain John Kendrick.

 He arrived in the Hawaiian Islands in 1793 or 1794.
 He became an interpreter and advisor in the acquisition and use of Western military weapons to King Kamehameha I who was just capturing Oʻahu island in the Battle of Nu'uanu.
 For his service Marín was given land in present-day Honolulu near Pearl Harbor.
 He took at least one more trip off the islands.
 In 1804 he went as a pilot with captain James Rowan of the Hazard where he interpreted for Rowan with the Native Americans of the Pacific Northwest.

 Diplomacy and horticulture

 Despite deserting them, Marín kept on good terms with the Spanish in Alta California.
-A natural charmer, he also had good relations with pirates such as Hippolyte de Bouchard on his visit in 1818, and the French navigator Louis de Freycinet in 1819.
+A natural charmer, he also had good relations with pirates such as Hippolyte de Bouchard on his visit in 1818, and with the French navigator Louis de Freycinet in 1819.

 He often asked for and received seeds, plants and animals, and then experimented with planting new kinds of fruits and vegetables in the Hawaiian Islands.

 He established Hawaii's first grape vineyard in 1815, and produced its first wine and brandy.
 He distilled sugarcane into rum, and experimented with beer.

 In 1813, Marin cultivated the Hawaiian Islands' first pineapple crop, and is usually credited with the first cotton, mango, and orange cultivation.
 He raised some of the first horses and cattle.
 Although some of these products might have been grown in household gardens, he ran the first Western-style commercial farming operation.

 His home became a boarding house, as he rented rooms and served meals to visiting merchants.

 As the speaker of several languages, he was the unofficial diplomatic corps of Honolulu, acting as accountant and tax collector as he sold his products to restock ships.

-In April 1819 he was sent to attend the ailing Kamehameha as de facto royal physician and stayed with the king until he died on May 8.
+In April 1819 he was sent to attend the ailing Kamehameha as de facto royal physician and stayed with the king until he died on 8 May.
 The new King, Kamehameha II, and his young French drinking companion Jean Baptiste Rives were happy to offer Marín's refreshments to visitors.
-On December 10, 1819, Kamehameha II officially commissioned Marín as a captain in the Hawaiian Army.
+On 10 December 1819, Kamehameha II officially commissioned Marín as a captain in the Hawaiian Army.